memoryInject/nvim-config/README.md

 ### LSP, DAP, Linter, Formatter used in this config

-This config come with preconfigured LSP, DAP, Linters and Formatters for JavaScript, TypeScrpt, Python, Lua and C/C++ (these are the main languages I use usually).
+This config come with preconfigured LSP, DAP, Linters and Formatters for:
+- JavaScript
+- TypeScrpt
+- Python
+- Lua
+- Bash Script
+- C/C++

+These are the main languages I use usually.
 Run this command in Neovim to show all the  preconfigured LSP, DAP, Linters and Formatters.
 ```vimscript
 :Mason